voitb/brokebot/README.md

 - [ ] Blockchain integration for decentralized AI
 - [ ] Advanced privacy features (TOR support)

-### 💻 Development Pace & Project Board
+### 💻 Development Pace & Project Status

-This project is developed and maintained by a single person in their free time.
-This means development may not be rapid, but **the project is actively maintained and will not be abandoned.** We believe in steady, sustainable open-source development.
+This project is developed and maintained by a single person in their free time, mainly for personal use.
+This means development may not be rapid, but **the project is actively maintained and will not be abandoned.**

+Please be aware that this is a work-in-progress.
+You may encounter bugs or other issues.
+Known bugs are tracked in the [GitHub Issues](https://github.com/voitb/brokebot/issues).
+Your patience and contributions are highly appreciated.

-We are committed to transparency about our development process.
-A public project board with our task list and development pipeline is **coming soon!** This will allow you to see what we're working on, what's coming next, and where you can contribute.
+We are committed to transparency.
+A public project board with our task list and development pipeline is **coming soon!** This will allow you to see what we're working on and what's next.

 ---